Moddable-OpenSource/moddable/documentation/devices/esp32.md

 To ensure that your build environment is up to date, perform the following steps:

-1. Download and run the Espressif [ESP-IDF Tools Installer](https://dl.espressif.com/dl/esp-idf-tools-setup-1.2.exe).
-This will install or update the ESP32 Xtensa gcc toolchain, Ninja Build, and a Windows-based kconfig tool.
+1. Download and run the Espressif [ESP-IDF Tools Installer](https://dl.espressif.com/dl/esp-idf-tools-setup-2.3.exe).
+This will install the ESP32 Xtensa gcc toolchain, Ninja Build, OpenOCD, and a KConfig Frontend.
 This tool will also set your `PATH` to include the newly downloaded tools, as necessary.

     It is safe to accept all of the default options in the installer, or to change install locations as necessary.

-    If you do not already have CMake or Python 2.7, the installer will also prompt you to download and install those tools (you should do so if needed).
+    If you do not already have CMake or Python, the installer will also prompt you to download and install those tools (you should do so if needed).

+	Since you already have the ESP-IDF cloned, you do not need to have the installer clone a new copy for you.

-2. Update your cloned copy of the ESP-IDF and select the v3.3.2 tag.
+2. Update your cloned copy of the ESP-IDF and select the release/v4.2 branch.
 For instance, with `Git Bash`:

     ```text
     cd ~/esp32/esp-idf
     git fetch
-    git checkout --recurse-submodules v3.3.2
+    git checkout --recurse-submodules release/v4.2
+    git pull
     ```

 3. Open the "Environment Variables" dialog of the Control Panel app by following [these instructions](https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/).
-From that dialog, verify the `IDF_PATH` and `PATH` Windows environment variables are set correctly.
+From that dialog, verify the `IDF_PATH` Windows environment variable is set correctly.

 	- `IDF_PATH` should have the value `C:\Users\<user>\esp32\esp-idf`
-	- `Path` should have the value `C:\Users\<user>\esp32\esp-idf\tools`

 4. If you have existing ESP32 build output in `%MODDABLE%\build\bin\esp32` or `%MODDABLE%\build\tmp\esp32`, delete those directories.
 For instance, using the "x86 Native Tools Command Prompt for VS 2019" command line console: